Rent-to-own Pitfalls: How to Avoid Getting Stuck in a Bad Deal

 4. Your home's value could fall

-Committing to a rent-to-own agreement involves locking in the home's purchase price at the start of the lease, potentially placing you in a precarious financial situation if the housing market declines.
+Committing to a rent-to-own agreement locks in the home's purchase price at the start of the lease, potentially leaving you in a precarious financial situation if the housing market declines.
 Here are the risks:

 • Negative equity.
 If the home's market value falls below your agreed purchase price, you end up in negative equity, meaning the house is worth less than you owe.
 This situation can complicate efforts to refinance or sell the home without financial loss.